Talonflame: Critical reception

-When comparing Talonflame to real life birds, Carpenter Nature Center executive director Jennifer Vieth noted it was likely faster than the world's current fastest bird, the peregrine falcon, travelling at 310 mph compared to the falcon's 248 mph.
-Vieth speculated that if Talonflame existed in the real world, it would likely injure itself if it missed catching its prey because of its flight speed, comparing this attribute to other real birds of prey.
-Pocket Tactics writer Connor Christie considered it one of the best Pokémon of X and Y, remarking that it stood out among other "route 1 birds" before it by adding a Fire typing to it.
-USA Today writer Cian Maher regarded Talonflame as the best final evolution for an "early-route bird" in the series' history, praising it for its power and stating that it earned a spot on most favorite Pokémon lists it qualifies for.
-Fellow USA Today writer Ryan Woodrow also praised Talonflame, stating how hard it was for him to explain why it was the "perfect bird Pokémon".
-He stated that it was the quintessential animal-based Pokémon, stating that it takes the best part of its real-world inspiration and adds fantastical elements without losing the realism.
-Woodrow enjoyed its color scheme, stating that the "harsh orange" and pale blue color combination both helped make it interesting to look at and invoke its fire connection.
+In 2020, Talonflame was voted among the most popular Pokémon introduced in Kalos in an official online poll.
+Pocket Tactics writer Connor Christie considered it one of the best Pokémon of X and Y, remarking that it stood out among other early bird Pokémon before it by giving it a Fire type.
+USA Todays Cian Maher agreed, believing it was the best final evolution for an "early-route bird" in the series' history.
+He praised it for its power and stating that it earned a spot on most favorite Pokémon lists it qualifies for.
+Fellow USA Today writer Ryan Woodrow also praised Talonflame, stating that it was the quintessential animal-based Pokémon, arguing that it takes the best part of its real-world inspiration and adds fantastical elements without losing the realism.
+Woodrow enjoyed its color scheme, stating that the "harsh orange" and pale blue color combination both helped make it interesting to look at and invoked its fire connection.
 He compared it favorably to Moltres, which he believed served as an example of a Fire bird that "over[does]" its Fire-type inspiration.
-Nintendo World Report writer Becky Hollada remarked that she had never had much of an affinity for most Flying-type Pokémon species, featuring them on her team only for their ability to help her explore the map.
-She stated that Talonflame was the first Flying-type Pokémon that she grew attached to, citing various reasons for her affinity, including its Fire type, ability to help hatch eggs faster, and being a fast Pokémon.
-In a 2020 official poll, Talonflame was among the most popular Pokémon introduced in Kalos.
+Writing for Nintendo World Report, Becky Hollada stated that she never had much of an affinity for most Flying-type Pokémon species, featuring them on her team only for their ability to help her explore the map, but felt different about Talonflame.
+She noted that it was the first Flying-type Pokémon that she grew attached to, citing various reasons for her affinity, including its Fire type, ability to help hatch eggs faster, and being a fast Pokémon.